 What is the most useful bit of tech that you regularly use in your business?

 Using well designed workflow systems around the technology are the most useful way to harness the power of technology within a business.
 A well-designed workflow acts as a force multiplier, reducing the need for people, for example, from 30 to 4 – this in turn reduces both costs and risk.
 It’s not just about the technology, it’s the combination of processes and understanding the interface between man and machine to simplify processes.
 For example, a bank will have millions pf payments set up, a person or group of people wouldn’t be able to remember them all, but a workflow set up to highlight when a payment Is missing and alert the relevant person to follow that up ensures a human can take the appropriate action.
 This brings together man and machine through a well thought out workflow.

-Attendees will learn from one another on topics around using technology to drive business performance, over lunch in a beautiful setting.
-This is an invite only event for industry experts.
+Attendees will learn from one another industry experts (by invite only) on topics around using technology to drive business performance, over lunch in a beautiful setting, hosted by Answer Digital.